developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/PowerOn/index.md

 ### API Usage
 This API does not use the `EB` namespace.
-It is simply referenced using the API name:
+It is simply referenced using the API name as in this sample JavaScript:

 	:::javascript
 	powerOn.powerOnEvent = "url('JavaScript:powerOnCallback(%json)';)";